PX4/PX4-Devguide/en/simulation/hitl.md

 ## Fly an Autonomous Mission in HITL

-You should not be able to use *QGroundControl* to [run missions](../qgc/README.md#planning-missions) and otherwise control the vehicle.
+You should be able to use *QGroundControl* to [run missions](../qgc/README.md#planning-missions) and otherwise control the vehicle.